amtzespinosa/click-to-compromise/README.md

 mkdir /usr/share/nginx/html/payloads
 ```

-Then, paste copy the files with this commands:
+Then, launch a terminal inside your website folder and copy the files into your server Docker container with this commands:

 ```
 docker cp index.html clickfix:/usr/share/nginx/html/